- About SARC

-SARC would like to announce the 2011 SARC Career Development Award recipients.
-SARC is pleased to be able to support these young investigators as they begin their careers in the field of sarcoma.
+SARC is delighted to announce the 2012 SARC Career Development Award Recipients.
+SARC is eager to be able to support these young investigators as they begin their careers in the field of sarcoma.

-SARC is pleased to award Dr. Pollack the 2011 SARC Career Development Award to support his project entitled: “Adoptive T-cell therapy for patients with metastatic sarcoma.”
+SARC is pleased to award Dr. Mariño-Enríquez the 2012 SARC Career Development Award to support his project entitled: “Genome-wide functional characterization of GIST: Strategies to maximize kinase-inhibitor response.”

-SARC is pleased to award Dr. Torres the 2011 Career Development Award to support her work entitled: “The role of the P13K/AKT/mTOR pathway in radiation associated sarcoma.”
+SARC is pleased to award Dr. Van Tine the 2012 SARC Career Development Award to support his project entitled: “Exploiting Argininosuccinate Synthase 1 Deficiency in Sarcoma.”